eclipse-swtimagej/SWTImageJ/README.md

 mvn -f org.eclipse.swt.imagej.cbi/pom.xml clean install

+To integrate more libraries with Maven and the target platform , see: [https://www.vogella.com/tutorials/EclipseJarToPlugin/article.html](https://www.vogella.com/tutorials/EclipseJarToPlugin/article.html)

 ### ImageJ Macros and Scripts

 Available ImageJ Macros and Scripts (Beanshell, Jython, JavaScript - if interpreter is available in the plugins folder) using the default ImageJ macro functions or ImageJ API should run.
 However sometimes source corrections for SWT are necessary.